ibrahimroshdy/refresher/README.md

 specific intervals of your choice **and** stores information regarding these tasks (output, logs…etc.).
 Moreover, you need to monitor these tasks in terms of successes and failures.
 You also need to monitor your system usage, database usage and your docker services (containers) health.
 Finally, you need to visualize all of these, rather than looking at tens of scrambled data in tables, queries on your console.
-After all that, you need to serve your application(s) publically and securely.
+After all that, you need to serve your application(s) publicly and securely.

 The refresher project is a Django backend using PostgresSQL database with asynchronous task scheduler - celery -  using a Redis broker.
 There is one Django app in the refresher project called **speedtester** app.